Choosing the Right Kitchen Countertops for Small Kitchens

 If space permits, consider extending the depth of your countertops by 6 inches on bartops (up to 18 inches) and islands.
 This is a fantastic way to maximize the usable space without too much crowding.
 Other options are to add a peninsula at the end of your counters.

-When it comes to choosing a style, solid surface is more affordable with lots of color options, and stone is more elegant and durable, but pricier.
-Quartz is another option which falls in the mid-upgrade price range and offers lots of color choices.
+When it comes to choosing a style, the solid surface is more affordable with lots of color options, and stone is more elegant and durable, but pricier.
+Quartz is another option which falls within the mid-upgrade price range and offers lots of color choices.

 Regardless of the material, remember to keep it simple.
-Busy patterns make the space seem smaller, and more crowded.
+Busy patterns make space seem smaller and more crowded.
 Butcher block islands can be an excellent choice for clean lines and the simple look that small kitchens crave.